 Please Paste this Code in your Website

 Internally displaced persons are defined according to the 1998 Guiding Principles (http://www.internal-displacement.org/publications/1998/ocha-guiding-principles-on-internal-displacement) as people or groups of people who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of armed conflict, or to avoid the effects of armed conflict, situations of generalized violence, violations of human rights, or natural or human-made disasters and who have not crossed an international border.
-"New Displacement" refers to the number of new cases or incidents of displacement recorded, rather than the number of people displaced.
+"New Displacement" refers to the number of new cases or incidents of displacement recorded over the specified year, rather than the number of people displaced.
 This is done because people may have been displaced more than once.